Article

 Locate important documents and information

-Executors are required to apply for a grant of probate, before they have the authority to begin administration of the deceased estate.
-This application process cannot begin without the original, valid Will and death certificate, so executors should not lodge a Notice of Intended Application without these.
+Executors are required to apply for a grant of probate before they're entitled to have the authority to begin administration of the deceased estate.
+This application process cannot begin without the valid original Will and death certificate, so executors should not lodge a Notice of Intended Application without these.

-In addition, the executor must contact financial institutions, service providers and government agencies to validate the estate's assets.
+Additionally, the executor must contact financial institutions, service providers, and government agencies to validate the estate's assets.
 Copies of death certificates for any beneficiaries named in the Will who have predeceased the deceased may also be required, as well as birth certificates for any of their surviving children.

 The probate online advertising system allows you to publicise your intention to apply for a Grant of Probate to begin administration on the last Will left by the deceased person.
 These probate records further provide any creditors of the deceased person with an opportunity to make their claims on the estate known to the Executor.

 The Notice is published on the Supreme Court of Victoria website.
-The fee for publishing the Notice is $24.00 (as at time of publication).
-You will need to enter all required information and provide your credit card details to pay for the Notice online, if you are publishing it yourself.
+The fee for publishing the Notice is $26.10 (as of July 2024).
+You will need to enter all required information, and provide your credit card details to pay for the Notice online if you are publishing it yourself.

 The relevant legislation requires that the Notice be published at least fourteen (14) days before an application for a Grant of Probate is made by the Executor.